Gray Areas of Data Privacy You Need to Know About

-There are categories of information that are not regulated.
+There are categories of information.
 This would be any information about a person that is publicly accessible, like phonebooks or internet directories, for example.
 Device IDs are sometimes not part of the regulated information of clients since a client cannot be identified directly through it.

 What are the Gray Areas of Data Privacy and how does this Impact you?

-While the rules of data protection might seem to be, a one size fits all bucket of guidelines, it is not.
+While the rules of data protection might seem to be, a one size fits all bucket of guidelines.
+But it is not.
 First, most countries around the world have, in the last decade, designed and published legislation to govern how personal details of people need to be curated and protected.
-There are however some countries that either have not committed to their draft legislation and there are others that do not have any legislation to protect personally identifiable information
+There are however some countries that either have not committed to their draft legislation.
+And there are others that do not have any legislation to protect personally identifiable information

-Another discrepancy regarding the legal responsibility organizations need to take for the personally identifiable information they curate, is the specific industry the organization finds themselves operating in.
+Another discrepancy regarding the legal responsibility organizations need to take for the personally identifiable information they curate.
+It is the specific industry the organization finds themselves operating in.